Libensemble/libensemble/docs/quickstart.rst

 A library for managing ensemble-like collections of computations.

-A visual overview is given in the libEnsemble poster_
+A visual overview is given in the libEnsemble poster_.

 .. _poster:  https://figshare.com/articles/LibEnsemble_PETSc_TAO-_Sustaining_a_library_for_dynamic_ensemble-based_computations/7765454